All Products

 Procedure

-1. Log on to the virtual machine where the image is created as the root user.
+1. Log on to the source virtual machine as the root user.

-2. Create the aliyun_custom_image directory in the root directory of the first partition of the server from which the image is created.
+2. Create a directory named aliyun_custom_image in the root directory of the first partition.

 mkdir /aliyun_custom_image

-When the ECS instance created from the customized Linux image is started for the first time, Alibaba Cloud writes instance configurations such as the hostname, password, and DNS server to the os.conf file in the aliyun_custom_image directory.
-If the os.conf file does not exist, Alibaba Cloud will create one.
+On first boot, Alibaba Cloud writes instance information, such as the hostname, root user password, and DNS server addresses, to the os.conf file in the aliyun_custom_image directory.
+The system creates os.conf automatically if it does not exist.

 hostname=<yourHostName>